TruStory

 Impact

-People: Sevi operates a lean staff, currently employing 27 people in Kenya, typical of a technology driven company.
+People: Sevi operates a lean staff, currently employing 47 people (30 women) in Kenya.
 Its broader impact is to its customers and the people they serve.
 Sevi achieves greater impact indirectly as it improves the likelihood of survival and growth of SMEs leading to lower unemployment within Kenya.
-Directly, most shop owners are entrepreneurs and Sevi currently serves 60% female entrepreneurs (SDG 5) and their business ambitions.
+33% of small sellers on Sevi’s platform indicated they were able to hire 2 additional employees within a year.
+Directly, most shop owners are entrepreneurs and Sevi currently serves 55% female entrepreneurs (SDG 5) and their business ambitions.

 Profit: Sevi is a promoter of financial inclusion by providing access to affordable finance to MSMEs which contributes to economic growth (SDG 8 and 9.3).
 Further, digitalization of order management services provide insight, prevent fraud and overleveraging, improve credit scoring, increase efficiency, decrease cost, risk and transport movements.